 Serving Opportunities during COVID-19

 Looking for ways to serve our local community during COVID-19?
 Resurrection people are accustomed to serving our neighbors and Being Christ in the Community.
 Today however, the challenge is finding ways to serve safely.
 Below are current opportunities to serve.
-This page will be routinely updated as new opportunities become available.

 Serving from a distance